New U.S. fuel standards aim to cut asthma, heart attacks

 “Let’s remember the oil industry has cried wolf so many times,” O‘Donnell said, “and it’s doing it again here.”

-Reporting by Valerie Volcovici; Editing by Ros Krasny, David Gregorio and Lisa Von Ahn
+Additional reporting by Ayesha Rascoe in Houston; Editing by Ros Krasny, David Gregorio, Lisa Von Ahn and Lisa Shumaker